 They’re already house-trained and/or litter-trained.
 Puppies and kittens will require plenty of patience if you’re trying to get them not to go to the bathroom inside.
 The majority of older animals are not only house-trained, they may also know a few basic cues (and tricks!) like “sit,” “stay,” and more.

 What you see is what you get.
 By this time in their lives, seniors tend to have fully-developed personalities and temperaments.
 So, you’ll know if you’re getting a charming cat or a senior pup with lots of life experiences.

 Great companionship without the level of supervision younger pets require.
 A younger animal may require leash training (for cats, some will be okay with walking on a leash and harness) before you can take them outside.

 Typically, senior animals are already leash-trained and can explore the world with good manners in tow.
 Senior pets have also grown out of their more energetic phase, which means a lower likelihood of destructive behaviour.

 They’ll be so happy to hang out and/or play with you.
 Whether that’s going on a walk, a few rounds of fetch, or pawing at a feather toy, senior animals still find ways to keep themselves (and you!) engaged.
 Dogs still need exercise, so daily walks are important.
 The natural hunter instinct within a cat remains with them for the majority of their lives, so providing enrichment with a cardboard box or furry toy will prove entertaining for hours on end.

-At one point these animals were cared for and loved by someone else; they know what love, loyalty and companionship is all about.
+At one point, these animals were cared for and loved by someone else; they know what love, loyalty and companionship are all about.
 Spending their golden years in a loving home will not only prove enriching for them, but for you, too!